Gerard Lee: Early career

 Lee started as a poet and drummer (including sitting in as the drummer for the first performance by Brisbane band, The Go-Betweens).
 He later moved to fiction and travel writing, then writing for film and television.

-Lee met Jane Campion at AFTRS and later co-wrote her feature debut, Sweetie (film), which won Best Screenplay at the Australian Film Institute Awards, a Camera d'Or at Cannes, and many other awards.
+Lee met Jane Campion at AFTRS and later co-wrote her feature debut, Sweetie, which won Best Screenplay at the Australian Film Institute Awards, a Camera d'Or at Cannes, and many other awards.
 It was screened internationally and is now part of The Criterion Collection.

 Lee's feature film All Men Are Liars, set in the Queensland cane fields, which he wrote and directed, opened the Sydney Film Festival in 1995 and won awards internationally (San Remo Film Festival, Palm Springs Film Festival).

 As a prose writer, Lee has published two novels, a collection of short stories and a collection of travel stories, all with University of Queensland Press.
 The 'Oxford Companion to Australian Literature' stated of Lee in a commentary on his first novel, "True Love and How to Get it", "...a witty writer with a deceptively naive narrative style, Lee frequently satirises contemporary Queensland lifestyles".
 His second novel, Troppo Man (1990), set in Ubud, Bali, was shortlisted for the Vogel's Young Writers Award.